vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - A stop order set to trade volume `x` with a trigger set to `Rises Above` at a given price will trigger at the first trade at or above that price.
 At this time the order will be placed on the book if and only if it would reduce the trader's absolute position (buying if they are short or selling if they are long) if executed (i.e. will execute as a reduce-only order).  (<a name="0014-ORDT-055" href="#0014-ORDT-055">0014-ORDT-055</a>)
 - If a pair of stop orders are specified as OCO, one being triggered also removes the other from the book. (<a name="0014-ORDT-056" href="#0014-ORDT-056">0014-ORDT-056</a>)
-- If a pair of stop orders are specified as OCO with the same trigger conditions and directions, if that trigger is hit one will execute and the other will expire.
-The exact choice of which will execute should not be assumed by the trader. (<a name="0014-ORDT-057" href="#0014-ORDT-057">0014-ORDT-057</a>)
 - If a pair of stop orders are specified as OCO and one triggers but is invalid at time of triggering (e.g. a buy when the trader is already long) the other will still be cancelled. (<a name="0014-ORDT-058" href="#0014-ORDT-058">0014-ORDT-058</a>)

 - A trailing stop order for a 5% drop placed when the price is `50`, followed by a price rise to `60` will: